M.D.: Life on the Line

 M.D.: Life on the Line (Spanish: Médicos, línea de vida) is a Mexican telenovela that premiered on Las Estrellas on 11 November 2019.
 The series is produced by José Alberto Castro for Televisa, and stars Livia Brito, Daniel Arenas and Rodolfo Salas.
 Production began in August 2019.

 On 7 February 2020, producer José Alberto Castro confirmed that the series had been renewed for a second season.
+However, production plans were later canceled due to new management at Televisa, following corporate restructuring.

 Plot

 Set in a hospital staffed by the most brilliant doctors in their field, the series follows the story of Gonzalo Olmedo, an idealist and dedicated internist.
 Gonzalo is appointed director of the hospital after the assassination of his predecessor.
 Upon assuming his position, he discovers the complexities of operating a hospital teeming with the deficiencies associated with bureaucracy and corruption at the top echelons of its prior administration.
 To carry out the transformation, Gonzalo recruits a group of leading professionals who heal the most complex cases and, at the same time, strive to heal the wounds of their personal lives.